qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ## Memory management

-The main memory RAM is the primary storage for all data to be analyzed by QIX Engine.
+The main memory RAM is the primary storage for all data to be analyzed by the QIX Engine.
 The engine mainly allocates memory for:

 * The unaggregated dataset that is defined by the document data model.